if-03-01-C-fall-2017/reading-assignment-1-Amel-Dzogovic/README.md

-# IF.03.01-01 Basic Web Techniques -- Introduction
+# IF.03.01-02 Basic Web Techniques -- Introduction
-## Content
-This lessons gives an overview of the content of the course IF.03.01 Basic Web Techniques and introduces basic terms and procedures we will deal with during the rest of this term.
-In particular we will present
-- Course Overview
-- Basic Communication Scheme in the Web
-- Course Administration
-- First html

-## Prerequistes
-A good knowledge in programming is required.
-You should have successfully passed IF.01.02 POSE or similar courses.

-## Course Overview
-In this course you will learn how to create web pages using html and to design them with css.
-Furthermore we will do some first steps to make our web pages dynamic using JavaScript.
-The syllabus looks like as follows
-1. Instroduction
-2. Basic html and css
-3. Advanced html and css
-4. css mastership
-5. Forms and first steps in JavaScript
-6. Introduction to JavaScript

-A more detailed view what we expect you to learn in this course can be found in the [Rubrics](Rubrics)
+This reading assignment shall make you familiar with the basic mechanisms of the World Wide Web.
+Go through the topics named in the document [ReadingAssignment.md](ReadingAssignment.md).
+Read the pages linked there.

+Make sure that you read the section *Required Tasks* in [ReadingAssignment.md](ReadingAssignment.md) carefully and to complete all the tasks listed there.

+Finally you can go through the questions in [SampleQuestions.md](SampleQuestions.md) to check your understanding and to prepare for the quiz.